chenzhenpeng18/TOSEM23-BiasMitigationStudy/README.md

 We use the five default datasets supported by the AIF 360 toolkit.
 Please refer to https://github.com/Trusted-AI/AIF360/tree/master/aif360/data for the raw data files.

 ## Scripts and results
-The repository contains four folders:
+The repository contains five folders:

 * ```Fair360/``` contains code for implementing the 15 bias mitigation methods in AIF360.